This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 Bordeaux is one of the most famous wine regions in the world, and thus an obvious destination for wine lovers.
 While you can do your own tour of the region by car, if you don’t have a car, or you don’t want to deal with a designated driver, a wine tasting tour of Bordeaux is an excellent way to have experts guide you through the region’s wine.

-After doing some research, I booked a full day wine experience with a company called Bordovino through Viator.
+After doing some research, I booked a full-day wine experience with a company called Bordovino through Viator.
 Their reviews on TripAdvisor are excellent.
-Bordovino have been leading wine tasting tours of Bordeaux & conducting educational seminars about wine since 2010.
+Bordovino has been leading wine tasting tours of Bordeaux & conducting educational seminars about wine since 2010.
 They are also a wine broker.

 With a full day at my disposal, I opted for their Bordeaux Super Saver: Wine Tasting, Lunch and Tour, which combines two of their wine experiences in one.

 The day of wine began with a Small-Group Wine Tasting and Workshop in Bordeaux.
 The tasting & workshop are an excellent introduction to Bordeaux wines.
 Unless you’re already an expert, it’s a good way to learn about what makes the region’s wine special.
 Bordeaux is 4x the size of Napa Valley & has around 8,000 wineries, so there’s a lot to learn.

 Remi led our workshop & tasting.
 It was me along with 3 guys from Switzerland.
 Although they all spoke French, Remi did an excellent job of making sure I was included by translating everything into English as well.

 The workshop contained a wealth of information.
 I won’t bore you with too many facts, but I came away with a better sense of local wine, which prepared me for my later wine tasting tour of Bordeaux.
 Drinking wine while learning also always helps.